Tattoo-Friendly Private Onsen in Kyoto

 About Kyoto

-What is kashikiri and how does it work in Kyoto?
+What is kashikiri, and how do you book one in Kyoto?

-Nazuna Higashi Honganji is a converted machiya townhouse 10 minutes on foot from Kyoto Station.
-Every Deluxe room includes a private bath crafted from hinoki cypress or volcanic stone — no communal bathing areas exist on the property, so you bathe in complete privacy.
-Standard rooms do not include a bath, so book a Deluxe room specifically.
-This is a luxury option with rates starting around 220,000 yen per night for a Deluxe room.
+Nazuna Higashi Honganji is a converted machiya townhouse about 10 minutes on foot from Kyoto Station.
+It’s a seven-room property with no communal baths anywhere on site, so there’s nothing to navigate: book a Deluxe room with its own hinoki or stone bath and you bathe in complete privacy.
+Standard rooms don’t include a bath, so the Deluxe room is the one to book.
+This is a luxury stay, with Deluxe rates starting around 220,000 yen per night.

-Yunohana Resort Suisen sits 30 minutes west of Kyoto Station by JR San-in Line in the Yunohana hot spring area near Kameoka.
-Every guest room includes a private open-air bath fed by natural alkaline spring water — the kind of smooth, skin-softening water that Yunohana has drawn visitors to since the Sengoku period.
+Yunohana Resort Suisen is about 30 minutes west of central Kyoto by JR Sagano Line, in the Yunohana hot spring area near Kameoka.
+Most guest rooms include a private open-air bath on the balcony, fed by the local alkaline spring, the soft, skin-softening water Yunohana is known for, so tattooed guests can soak without entering any shared bath.
 A separate kashikiri rock bath is available for 2,160 yen per 50-minute session.
-This adults-only ryokan provides a free shuttle from JR Kameoka Station.
-If complete bathing privacy matters more than a central Kyoto location, Suisen is the most comprehensive option in the prefecture — particularly well-suited to couples traveling without children.
+The ryokan runs a free shuttle from JR Kameoka Station and suits couples after a quiet, unhurried stay.

 Where is Kyoto?